1. Lucid Chords: Why, when and what about this course and more..

 We do remember the chapter about intervals and that we talked about certain emotions that are characteristic for them (minor third = sad, major third = happy).
 The minor third is related to the whole minor family while the major third is related to the major family.
 The major 7th has a strong vibe for the root note in the next octave to be released.
 The perfect 4th and 5th are somehow the relaxing ones in the middle of the scale and are very harmonic.

 We then built the roman numerals (scale degrees) while looking into the diatonic harmonization.
 There we realised that in a major scale the degrees I - IV - V belong to major chords, while minor chords belong to other degrees..let's call them diatonic chords, because they are build on the roman numerals and only contain notes out of the given scale, ok?
 It is scientific applesauce, but a useful scenario, when we apply the same quality to the diatonic chords as we do to the intervals of a scale.
 Since also the diatonic chords can transport a certain emotion to the listener.
-Now we simply sequence the diatonic chords wich gives us a cadence instead of sequencing random notes of a scale wich would give us a melody.
+Now we simply sequence the diatonic chords which gives us a cadence instead of sequencing random notes of a scale which would give us a melody.

 A cadence is a sequence of diatonic chords.